Sunday, 18 February 2024

 Kayathar wind farms are located in the wind-rich land of Thoothukodi, between Kovilpatti and Tirunelveli and is the country 's pioneer region where windmills were first installed.
 This project was commissioned in 1990s with wind turbines, each of 200-kilowatt capacity.
 Slowly many villages around this belt started converting their agricultural lands to wind farm as it was lucrative and agriculture was taking a back step amongst the youth.

 Many of these turbines, are nearing the end of its lifecycle of 20/25 years.
 Generally, a wind turbine generators at the end of service life exhibit high breakdown and require repairs.
-Maintenance has become difficult due to the shortage of replacement parts and technological changes.
-Many proposals to repower these turbines are constantly being faced with obstacles.
-Repowering is a costly affair, that require more land, wider roads, consent of all turbine owners in joint projects and indigenous manufacturing capabilities.
+Maintenance of these wind turbines have become difficult due to the shortage of replacement parts and technological advancements.
+Many proposals to repower these turbines have been constantly faced with obstacles as repowering is not only a costly affair, but also requires more land, wider roads, consent of all turbine owners in joint projects and indigenous manufacturing capabilities.
 All these factors have stalled this green energy project at Kayathar wind farms...

-... and we cont.. our journey passing these turbines of Kayathar which stand lifeless hoping for better days to come...
+... and we cont.. our journey crossing these turbines of Kayathar which stand lifeless hoping for better days to come...

 Chettinad, Tamil Nadu